• Skip to content

 • Disability

-More serious causes of limping might include a fracture, cerebral palsy, developmental dysplasia of the hip, a bone or joint infection, or arthritis.
+More serious causes of limping include a fracture, cerebral palsy, developmental dysplasia of the hip, a bone or joint infection, or arthritis.
 Bone tumours can also cause a limp, but these tumours are rare.

-If your child has a limp, they’ll put more weight on the leg that doesn’t hurt when they walk.
-They’ll put as little weight as possible on the leg that hurts.
-It will look like they’re walking in an unusual way.
+This is because your child is putting more weight on the leg that doesn’t hurt when they walk.
+They’re also putting as little weight as possible on the leg that hurts.
+They might sway their body from side to side.

 A limp can change the way your child’s muscles work.
 It might make the muscles ache because they’re under increased strain.